Rethinking Backdoor Detection Evaluation for Language Models: Robustness Evaluation

 \paragraph{Conservative Training.} Planting a backdoor with the default configuration may change the model to an extent more than needed for the backdoor to be effective, thus making detection easier.
 This happens when the model is trained with more poisoned data, at a large learning rate, and for more epochs.
 Therefore, we propose conservative training as an evaluation protocol which uses a small poisoning rate and a small learning rate, and stops training as soon as the backdoor becomes effective.

 \paragraph{Aggressive Training.}

 Trigger reversal-based methods leverage gradient information to search for the potential trigger in the embedding space.
+Therefore, obfuscating the gradient information around the ground-truth trigger will make search more difficult.
 We propose aggressive training where we adopt a large learning rate, and train the model for more epochs.
 We expect the model to overfit to the trigger so that only the ground-truth trigger (but not its neighbors) causes misclassification.
 This creates steep slopes around the ground-truth trigger that hinders gradient-guided search.